tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper (long).md

 - Loss of funds is possible, including total loss
 - Smart contract and protocol risks exist
 - Past results do not predict future outcomes
+- System failure, shutdown, or discontinuation does not guarantee profit, capital preservation, compensation, or redemption beyond available retained surplus.

 Users must be able to view these disclosures without authorizing execution.